function myFn() { ... }

 Either create an env variable called SECRET_KEY_BASE

-add secret_key_base
+or add secret_key_base

 to production.yml.enc with: